maxwass/upenn_quadrotor_share/readme.txt

 ../include/data_structs.h: custom data structures used for abstraction.

 the directory send_joystick_data houses the functions necessary use the joystick for sending instructions to the quadrotor

+   //Misc
+to detect devices on the i2c bus (such as out motors), use the command: sudo i2cdetect -y 10.